 While prevention of sudden cardiac arrest is challenging, there are available options to help patients deal with this when it occurs.
-Indications and guidelines for device-based therapy of cardiac arrest helps patients who require implantation of ICDs due to cardiac rhythm abnormalities.
+Indications and guidelines for device-based therapy of cardiac arrest help patients who require implantation of ICDs due to cardiac rhythm abnormalities.

 An implantable cardioverter-defibrillator, called an ICD, is a battery-operated system that monitors the heart rate, and a doctor implants it under the skin.
 An ICD is linked to a patient’s heart by thin wires.
 If the heart is beating uncontrollably and way too quickly, the ICD can administer an electrical shock to restore a natural heart rhythm if it finds an irregular heartbeat.

 Patients who suffer from sustained ventricular tachycardia or ventricular fibrillation (VF) have found that an ICD is very efficient in preventing sudden cardiac death.
 They may play a role in preventing cardiac arrest in high-risk patients who have not had but face the risk of life-threatening ventricular arrhythmia, according to research.

 Before a patient is considered a candidate for an implantable cardioverter-defibrillator (ICD), the American Heart Association advises that the examined arrhythmia must be life-threatening and that physicians have excluded remedial causes of the arrhythmia, including:

 As various patients are unaware of their underlying heart condition, such as a hereditary predisposition to sudden cardiac death or a high risk of heart failure – and due to the fact that an ICD is often used to avoid sudden cardiac death, they may be unaware of the advantages and drawbacks of implanting one of these devices.
 If you are one of those patients confused about an ICD, you can find helpful information and advice here.